Conservatism in Canada: Post-War

 Day's tenure was marked by a number of public gaffes and apparent publicity stunts, and he was widely portrayed as incompetent and ignorant.
 Several MPs left his party in 2002.

 In 2003, when former Prime Minister Joe Clark retired after being brought back to improve the PC party's standings, Peter MacKay was chosen in a leadership contest to replace him.
 MacKay immediately created controversy within the party by entering into negotiations with Canadian Alliance leader Stephen Harper to merge the two parties.
 MacKay had been elected on a third ballot of the party's leadership convention as a result of an agreement that he signed with another leadership contestant, David Orchard, in which he promised never to merge the PC Party with the Alliance.

 Later on that year, the Progressive Conservative Party, which dated back to 1854 (though existing under many different names), merged with the Canadian Alliance.
 96% of the Alliance's membership and 92% of the PC Party's riding representatives approved the merger.
 The contemporary Conservative Party of Canada was then created, and, in 2004, Stephen Harper was elected leader.
 Dissident Red Tories opposed to the merger would go on to form the minor Progressive Canadian Party.
 Under Stephen Harper, the platform of the Conservative Party emphasized the Blue Tory policies of fiscal restraint, increases in military spending, tax cuts and Senate Reform.
 The Harper-led Conservative Party has, however, come under fire, with many accusing them of adopting neoconservative policies.

+Yoram Hazony, a scholar on the history and ideology of conservatism, identified Canadian psychologist Jordan Peterson as the most significant conservative thinker to appear in the English-speaking world in a generation.